codecentric/cxf-spring-boot-starter/README.md

 ### Initial Setup

 * Create a Spring Boot maven project.
-It’s pretty much just using spring-boot-starter-parent as a parent und adding the Spring Boot build plugin.
-Then add cxf-spring-boot-starter as dependency and the [cxf-spring-boot-starter-maven-plugin] as build-plugin (see the example [cxf-boot-simple]):
+Use the spring-boot-starter-parent as a parent und add the Spring Boot build plugin.
+* Then append cxf-spring-boot-starter as dependency and the [cxf-spring-boot-starter-maven-plugin] as build-plugin (see the example [cxf-boot-simple]):

 ```
 <dependencies>
 	<dependency>
 		<groupId>de.codecentric</groupId>
     	<artifactId>cxf-spring-boot-starter</artifactId>
-    	<version>1.0.6.RELEASE</version>
+    	<version>1.0.7.RELEASE</version>
 	</dependency>
 </dependencies>
 ```